-- 9.2.1 The budget is available to be requested rather than open to be used immediately according to our wishes. - 9.2.2 10% of the activities and campaign work budget should be kept separately as a contingency fund. - 9.2.3 Any major spending should be voted on by the Reading Youth Council when at least 50% of the members are present to ensure fairness. - 9.2.4 The budget can also be used for projects spanning multiple campaigns or the entirety of the Reading Youth council if approved by a vote. - 9.2.5 If a percentage of the budget is used for projects spanning multiple projects or the entirety of the Reading Youth Council, then the money diverted from campaign work should be taken from each of the three campaigns equally to ensure fairness.
+- 9.2.1 The budget is available to be requested rather than open to be used immediately according to our wishes. - 9.2.2 The budget is available to be requested rather than open to be used immediately according to our wishes. - 9.2.3 10% of the activities and campaign work budget should be kept separately as a contingency fund. - 9.2.4 Any major spending should be voted on by the Reading Youth Council when at least 50% of the members are present to ensure fairness. - 9.2.5 The budget can also be used for projects spanning multiple campaigns or the entirety of the Reading Youth council if approved by a vote. - 9.2.6 If a percentage of the budget is used for projects spanning multiple projects or the entirety of the Reading Youth Council then the money diverted from campaign work should be taken from each of the three campaigns equally to ensure fairness.

-10 Cc ode of Conduct The members of Reading Youth Council are always expected to follow these agreed ground rules and codes of conduct.
-10.1 Responding to communication by the given deadline 10.2 Respecting other members of the Reading Youth Council as well as visitors 10.3 Listening to other people's ideas without silencing contribution 10.4 Treating the interests of every school equally
+10 Code of Conduct

+The members of Reading Youth Council are expected to follow these agreed ground rules and codes of conduct at all times.

+- 10.1 Responding to communication by the given deadline - 10.2 Respecting other members of the Reading Youth Council as well as visitors - 10.3 Listening to other people's ideas without silencing contribution - 10.4 Treating the interests of every school equally